 Sabrina Axster

 Thank you for visiting my webpage.
-I am a postdoctoral fellow at Cornell University’s Migration Program and hold a PhD in Political Science from Johns Hopkins University.
+I am currently the postdoctoral fellow for Cornell University’s Migration Program and hold a PhD in Political Science from Johns Hopkins University.
 Sitting at the intersection of postcolonial theory, political economy, and international political sociology, my research uses a transnational lens to reveal the colonial and racial logics of contemporary state security practices such as border controls, policing, and incarceration.

 My research has been supported by the National Science Foundation, the German Academic Exchange Service, the Andrew W. Mellon Foundation, and the Carnegie Council for Ethics in International Affairs and has won multiple best paper awards as well as an Honorable Mention for the 2024 APSA Migration and Citizenship section best dissertation award.
 For my work at Cornell University, I was awarded the 2024 Cornell University Postdoc Achievement Award for Excellence in Leadership.

-Based on my research and 5+ years of professional experience working for the United Nations, I have designed and taught classes on migration in the world, the politics of border controls, global political economy from below, the United Nations, and U.S. Foreign Policy.
+Besides my academic background, I have 5+ years in policy analysis and multi-stakeholder engagement at the United Nations.
+I have designed and taught classes on migration in the world, the politics of border controls, global political economy from below, the United Nations, and U.S. Foreign Policy.